hexatomic/hexatomic/docs/dev/src/development/add-new-editor.md

 For information on the application model of Eclipse-based applications, see the [Eclipse Wiki page on the UI model](https://web.archive.org/web/20180128210911/https://wiki.eclipse.org/Eclipse4/RCP/Modeled_UI).

 The `projectManager` is an Hexatomic specific service that provides access to the global Salt project which is currently loaded.
-SWT stands for "Standard Widget Toolkit" and is used as user interface widget toolkit in this example.
 You can directly add the SWT instructions to define your user interface or the the [Eclipse Window Builder](https://www.eclipse.org/windowbuilder/) for a graphical editor.

 ## Add part to application model